lexerdev/documentation/README.md

     # build the documentation for deployment
     bundle exec rake build

-Builds are written to source and that folder is to be deployed.
+Builds are written to a "build" and that folder is to be deployed - this is not checked in.
 No special tech required, it's a static site.